Dotsian/DexScript/README.md

 Uninstalling is the same as installing DexScript.
 All you need is permission to use the `eval` command.
 To uninstall DexScript, copy the code below and run it using the `eval` command:

-> You must have eval permissions to run this command.

 ```py
 import base64, requests